A California man who says that Roundup weed killer gave him cancer was just awarded $80 million in damages in his lawsuit.

 The pesticide is used in many applications.
 They include the following:

-- Agricultural – certain formulas of Roundup are designed specifically for farms where large amounts of acreage must be weed-free for the production of crops
+- Agricultural – certain formula of Roundup are designed specifically for farms where large amounts of acreage must be weed-free for the production of crops

 - Residential – Roundup is often used to kill weeds in yards and gardens and along foundations